suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 14. Close the **Settings** window.

-### Task 2: Validate device enrollment into Azure AD And Intune
+### Task 2: Validate device enrollment into Entra And Intune

 1. On the **SEA-WS1** taskbar, select **Start**, type **cert**, and select **Manage computer certificates**.
 Click on **Yes** in the following pop-up dialog box.